 Nassau, Bahamas is one of the most popular cruise ports of call from all major cruise lines, and even a homeport in summer 2021.
 Nassau offers travelers a variety of different attractions and popular sights to explore during their time ashore.
 To help you narrow down your choices, below are our Best Things to Do in Nassau, Bahamas on a Cruise.

-This capital city, located on the island of New Paradise, is the largest city among the 30 inhabited islands in the Bahamas.
+This capital city is the largest city among the 30 inhabited islands in the Bahamas.
 About 70 percent of all residents of the Bahamas live in Nassau, making it the economic center of this country.
-Once a colony of Great Britain, the Bahamas gained full independence in 1973, but plenty of English influences can still be found in the culture, architecture, and everyday life.
+Once a colony of Great Britain, the Bahamas gained full independence in 1973.
+However, plenty of English influences can still be found in the culture, architecture, and everyday life.

-Located on Paradise Island, the Atlantis Bahamas Resort is a world famous casino and resort that offers visitors a variety of attractions and is definitely one of the best things to do in Nassau, Bahamas on a cruise.
-Note, you will need to purchase either an excursion through the cruise company or tickets at Atlantis as access to most sites are restricted.
-Atlantis staff are situated throughout the resort to ensure only paying guests are permitted in the designated areas.
+Located on Paradise Island, the Atlantis Bahamas Resort is a world famous casino and resort that offers visitors a variety of attractions.
+You will need to purchase either an excursion through the cruise company or tickets at Atlantis as access to most sites are restricted.
+Staff are situated throughout the resort to ensure only paying guests are permitted in the designated areas.

-The most popular attraction is the Aquaventure Water Park, one of the Top 25 Water Park Attractions in the world as rated by TripAdvisor.
+The most popular attraction is the Aquaventure Water Park.
 Most excursions to the water park run about 6-8 hours, providing you with time to see the surrounding grounds as well.